hydro-informatics/hydro-informatics.github.io/numerics/telemac3d-med.md

 The `0.` value for the water does physically not make sense at the upstream boundary, but because they do not make sense, and because the boundary file (`flume3d_bc.bnd`) only defines (*prescribes*) a flow rate (by setting `LIUBOR` and `LIVBOR` to `5`), *TELEMAC* will ignore the zero-water depth at the upstream boundary.

 Instead of a list in the steering *CAS* file, the liquid boundary conditions can also be defined with a liquid boundary condition file in *ASCII* text format.
-For this purpose, a `LIQUID BOUNDARIES FILE` or a `STAGE-DISCHARGE CURVES FILE` (sections 4.3.8 and 4.3.10 in the [Telemac 3d docs](http://ot-svn-public:telemac1*@svn.opentelemac.org/svn/opentelemac/tags/v8p1r1/documentation/telemac3d/user/telemac3d_user_v8p1.pdf), respectively can be defined.
+For this purpose, a `LIQUID BOUNDARIES FILE` or a `STAGE-DISCHARGE CURVES FILE` (sections 4.3.8 and 4.3.10 in the {{ tm3d }}, respectively can be defined.
 The [*t3d_template.cas*](https://raw.githubusercontent.com/Ecohydraulics/telemac-helpers/master/model-templates/t3d_template.cas) file includes these keywords in the *COMPUTATION ENVIRONMENT* section, even though they are disabled.
 A liquid boundary file (*QSL*) may look like this:

 ```fortran
 # t3d_canal.qsl